 - Efficiency — thermal systems are an efficient way to convert sunlight into heat for your home.

-- Renewable Energy — a thermal system utilizes renewable energy to reduce environmental impact.
+- Renewable Energy — a thermal system that utilises renewable energy to reduce environmental impact.

 - Reduced Heating Bills —a thermal system may reduce your monthly water, gas, or electricity bill.